 The fact that our Lord is like this should spur us on to guard against any presumption of selfish ambition in our spiritual lives; against our being too sure of ourselves.

 On our first furlough (or home assignment) from Italy I spent a few days with my long-time friend, Dr. Glenn Jones, who was then the district superintendent of the East Tennessee District.

 Dr. Jones was gifted as an evangelist.
-So he spent some time each year preaching in revivals and camp meetings.
+So he spent some time each year preaching in local church evangelistic events and district camp meetings.
 While I was with him during that furlough, he told me of an encounter he had had with a young evangelist.
 The young man seemed quite confident that he was a good preacher, equally as good (if not better) than Dr. Jones.
 What the young man wanted to know from Dr. Jones was: How does one go about getting invited to preach in the "big" camp meetings?

-Of course, it's not only brash, young evangelists and pre-Pentecost disciples who are guilty of selfish ambition or presumption.
+Of course, it's not only brash young preachers and pre-Pentecost disciples who are guilty of selfish ambition or presumption.
 The devil can trip up any of us at the point of becoming too sure of ourselves.

 In the process, we risk missing significant spiritual growth opportunities.
 Remember the disciples?
 They squandered their last few precious moments with Jesus in boasting about themselves.

 Truly great Christians will take the path of service.
 When they does, they'll discover the divine footprints of the Master there before them.